Chill-Division/GRACe/README.md

 Pass: changeme</pre>

 Go to the Administration page and add a new user.
 Log out.
 Log in as your new user.
 Remove the "default" user.

+After you have done this, go in to Administration and then choose Update Company Information, filling in your own company details